-Round 5 of the cataloguing grants programme is now open.
-We’ve provided question-by-question guidance for applicants below.
+Round 6 of the Cataloguing Grants programme is now open.
+We have launched the programme with an introductory webinar and provided question-by-question guidance for applicants below.
 Please read all the guidance carefully before making your application.

-As well as the application guidance below, you may also want to read our FAQs for answers to the most popular questions about the Archives Revealed programme.
+As well as the application guidance below, you may also want to read our FAQs for answers to the most frequently asked questions about the Archives Revealed programme.

 Application guidance for Phase 1

 Please provide the name of the organisation(s) making the application.
 If the application is on behalf of a partnership or consortium, please clearly specify the lead organisation.

 Please provide the address and postcode of the organisation making the application.